SRA-VJTI/Wall-E/4_switch_controlled_motor_normal/readme.md

 # switch_controlled_motor_normal
 ## About the Project
 - ### **Motor Driver Modes**
     - The SRA board has 2x TB6612FNG motor drivers which allow a maximum of 4 motors to be controlled.
-This motor driver is characterized by its operation in two modes - **Normal mode** and **Parallel mode**, **switch_controlled_motor_normal** deals with normal mode aproach:
+This motor driver is characterized by its operation in two modes - **Normal mode** and **Parallel mode**, **switch_controlled_motor_normal** deals with normal mode approach:
         1. **Normal Mode**
         <br />
         <p align="center">